jcromerohdz/toy_app/README.md

 3.9.
 Update Listing 2.19 by replacing FILL_IN with the appropriate code to validate the presence of name and email attributes in the User model (Figure 2.18).
 a. by adding this to the user.rb file  validates :name, length: { maximum: 40 } , presence: true validates :email, length: { maximum: 45 }, presence: true code it will give us the behavior of not put empty content on it

+3.10.
+By examining the contents of the Application controller file, find the line that causes ApplicationController to inherit from ActionController::Base.
+a.
+We can find this line in application_controller.rb

+3.11.
+Is there an analogous file containing a line where ApplicationRecord inherits from ActiveRecord::Base?
+Hint: It would probably be a file called something like application_record.rb in the app/models directory.
+a. yes it is in the application_record.rb file within the models folder